Blog

 Community moderators and admins should always lead by example.
 They need to set the standards of how people should act in your community.

 This means encouraging moderators to avoid arguments or conflict.
-You may also need to tell them not to shut down discussions they disagree with that don’t break community rules.
+You may also need to tell them not to shut down discussions they disagree with that don't break community norms.

 This should stretch to other rules too.
 If your community has a strict no self-promotion rule, it may seem like a double-standard if you start posting about your company's latest offer.